RetroGamerFG/ESP32-S3-Box3-HASS-Front-End/README.md

 ![Options   Dark Mode](https://github.com/user-attachments/assets/64fda766-1668-4639-be36-81b0d2e2cfe0)

 # Noted issues that may occur / need additional testing
-- Text may run past its card, looking how to limit by characters.
+- ~~Text may run past its card, looking how to limit by characters.~~
+  - Fixed for entities and scenes, but may occur in other spots until caught.
 - Fresh install untested, recommended to install main project, then update YAML in ESPHome with this fork.
 - Original text files still included, but looking to migrate to Home Assistant fonts (i.e. Roboto).
 - Some aspects (i.e. media player states) dependent on specific attributes required by entity.